We talk to Roberto Morandi, head of the Verona Station, about rescue, mountains and preventative action.

 Is Prevention important?

 The main aim of Alpine Rescue is to intervene as little as possible and to this end, CNSAS has always believed in and worked towards Prevention.

 We try to create a sense of responsibility in people who move in inaccessible environments: this is definitely the way to reduce the number of accidents.

 For the last few years, the Alpine Rescue Service has been working with the Malcesine-Monte Baldo Cable Car to put in place local strategies to prevent accidents for those using lifts and the mountain walks.
-One of these activities is every 18th June in the “Secure on the Path” event.

 In case of an incident, how is it best to react and what should you not do?

 When something happens, it’s important to stay calm and call 118 immediately.
 Depending upon the type of incident, a basic knowledge of First Aid can make a huge difference.

 Mountain Rescue in fact, especially if the helicopter doesn’t arrive for any reason, may take a long time and keeping the injured person company is very important.

 Over the last years, more and more people are using the mountains.
 Have you got any suggestions for those wishing to take up mountain sports?

 In recent years, the use of mountains has changed greatly and we are seeing many more people enjoying the mountain environment.
 Unfortunately however, very often these people are not properly prepared or equipped.